Paired up with a new buddy? Here’s what you’ll want to ask them to make sure the dive goes well.

 How do you tell one from the other?

-Asking these five questions will help determine if you’ve made the lucky draw, or if there are things you need to address, or even cancelling the dive.
+Asking these five questions will help determine if you’ve made the lucky draw, or if there are things you need to address, or even canceling the dive.

 1. How much do you dive?

-Total number of dives in one thing, frequency of diving is something else entirely.
+The total number of dives in one thing, the frequency of your scuba diving is something else entirely.

-A diver with a hundred logged dives may sound like a solid choice for a buddy, but if those dives were during a year-long trip around the world a decade ago, and he or she hasn’t been near the water since, you’re essentially dealing with a beginner.
+A diver with a hundred logged dives may sound like a solid choice for a buddy, but if those dives were during a year-long trip around the world a decade ago, and he or she hasn’t been near the water since you could essentially be dealing with a beginner.

-Do you know why we are Diving with a Buddy?
+Do you know why we Dive with a Buddy?

-A diver with the same number of dives, but spread evenly of the past couple of years with the latest one only a few weeks before your dive together, will have the basics down much better grasp of the basics and the skills needed for a pleasant, problem-free scuba experience.
+A diver with the same number of dives spread out evenly over the past couple of years, with the latest one only a few weeks before your dive together, will have the basics down and a much better grasp the skills needed for a pleasant, problem-free scuba experience.

-This will tell something about the nature of your temporary buddy’s type of experience.
+This will say something about the nature of your insta-buddy’s type of experience.

 3. What are you looking forward to most on this dive?

-Putting focus on the upcoming dive makes the whole thing less interrogative, but it also puts the attention of the diver on the dive to come.
+Putting the focus on the upcoming dive makes the whole thing less interrogative, and it also gets your buddy to start mentally preparing for diving into the water with you.

-This can sometimes trigger any lingering nervousness that a person is feeling, either in their speech patterns or body language.
-Any sign of nervousness will give you a heads up and the chance to help your new dive buddy with his or her nerves.
+This can sometimes trigger some lingering nervousness that a person has pent up inside, either in their speech patterns or body language.
+Any sign of nervousness will give you a heads up and the chance to help your new dive buddy alleviate his or her nerves.
 Establishing confidence in this way also provides an opportunity to turn what would've been an unpleasant dive into an actually good buddy relationship.

-And by phrasing it as a “how would you like me/us to do the dive” is a more diplomatic way of doing it, rather than demanding a certain behavior of your buddy.
+And by phrasing it as a “how would you like me/us to do the dive”, you've got a more diplomatic way of addressing this, rather than simply making demands of your buddy.
 Opening up this subject also gives your partner the chance to air his or her expectations, giving you the chance to know their approach to scuba diving.

 5. Anything I need to know about you, your condition or your gear?

-Divers vary, so does equipment configurations, and while the buddy check is a good tool to make you and your buddy familiar with each others’ equipment.
+Divers vary, as do equipment configurations.
+The buddy check is a good tool to make you and your buddy familiar with each others’ equipment.
 Openly asking if there’s something that you need to be aware of can be a good approach.
 As dive gear is always an easy conversation to start, even between complete strangers, it's a way to establish a dialogue.

-Also asking about anything else that you need to know about your buddy can help them open up about anything else that is worth knowing, such as if they need to descend slowly in order to be able to equalize, that they don’t like diving below 20 meters, if they have a tendency to cramp up.
+Also asking about anything else that you need to know about your buddy can help them open up about whatever is worth knowing, such as if they need to descend slowly in order to be able to equalize, that they've never enjoyed diving below 60 feet (20 meters), or if they have a tendency to cramp up.